 I often share these concerns with my female friends, colleagues and even credible women leaders.
 As expected they immediately decry it and call it male anxiety, propaganda to downplay women rights and that men fear women rising to powerful positions.
-One of them said, “the facts are not there to prove such arguments and multiple facts are there to prove otherwise i.e. the misery of women in Indian society”.
-Others said, “all the laws have been made women-centric because of past experiences of men ruling the society by strong-arming women across all sphere of life”.
+One of them said, “the facts are not there to prove such arguments and there are multiple facts to prove the misery of women in Indian society”.
+Others said, “all the laws have been made women-centric because of past experiences of men ruling the society by strong-arming women across all spheres of life”.
 They all are correct in their rights.

 Equality before law

-1. Equal right of every living person on the planet as per the human right conventions.
+1. Equal rights of every living person on the planet as per the human rights conventions.